-You’ll most likely need to take some meter readings in the case of your gas and electric and you might be asked to send your Wi-Fi router back too.
+You’ll most likely need to take some meter readings in the case of your gas and electric and you might be asked to send your Wi-Fi router back, too.
 Once you’ve let your suppliers know you’re moving house they can update your accounts and/or help you get set up at your new place.

-Have a clear out!
+Have a good old clear out

-So use this as an opportunity to have a spring clean.
+So use this as an opportunity to have a spring-clean.
 It doesn’t all have to go to waste either.
 You can donate any items you no longer want to your friends, family or charity or you can sell them online or at a car boot sale.

 Pack everything into boxes

-Next up on our house moving checklist is packing!
+Next up on our moving house checklist is packing!
 Perhaps the most obvious one out of the bunch but we couldn’t miss it out now, could we?
-We actually have a whole blog post dedicated to packing for moving which you should definitely check out if you need some extra guidance here.
+We actually have a whole blog post dedicated to packing for moving house, which you should definitely check out if you need some extra guidance here.

 Alternatively, we have a partial packing and removal service for those who want to be more involved.
 You can find our complete list of packing and removal services here.

 When you’re moving house and everything’s up in the air it’s easy to misplace those valuables and important documents.
-We’ve all been there - you’re on a roll with you’re packing and the next thing you know you’ve packed your car keys into one of the thousand boxes in front of you.
+We’ve all been there, you’re on a roll with you’re packing and the next thing you know you’ve packed your car keys into one of the thousand boxes in front of you.